aelaraby6/Bibliophile-API/README.md

-# Book API
+# Bibliophile API

 ## Overview
-Book API is a simple RESTful API built with Node.js, Express, and MongoDB for managing a collection of books.
+Bibliophile API is a simple RESTful API built with Node.js, Express, and MongoDB for managing a collection of books.
 It allows users to create, read, update, and delete books.

 ## Features
 - **Get All Books**: Retrieve a list of all books.